crawl/crawl/README.md

 # Coffee Crawl fork

-Coffee crawl is the first ten floors of crawl, then one floor of Zot.
+Crawl is won by lair.
+Therefor, coffee crawl is the first ten floors of crawl, then one floor of Zot.

+The goal of this game is to make a 15-30 minute crawl.

 ## Upcoming changes

-Trying to 'streamline' the game
+Core changes

 - [x] remove lair, orc, vaults, depths
 - [x] shorten dungeon to 10 levels